singhantariksh/stasis/README.md

 Check existing implementations in the codebase for reference, and don't hesitate to open an issue if you need guidance.

-## 🌐 SoundTabs Browser Plugin
+## 🌐 Media Bridge Browser Plugin

-**[SoundTabs](https://github.com/saltnpepper97/soundtabs)** is an optional browser extension that provides accurate per-tab media detection.
+**[Media Bridge](https://github.com/saltnpepper97/soundtabs)** is an optional browser extension that provides accurate per-tab media detection.
 While SoundTabs is a standalone project not exclusive to Stasis, it solves critical browser media detection issues that benefit idle management.

 ### The Browser Media Problem